loveland/support/_articles/introduction-starter.md

 category: Getting Started
 published: true
 title: Introduction to Site Control Starter
+intro: >-
-intro: Site Control Starter lets you explore our property mapping software for free
+  Site Control Starter lets you create a map and explore our property mapping software for free
 ---
 Site Control Starter is your personal platform for working with property information.
 With Site Control, you can import property data, conduct a survey in the field with your mobile device, and map your survey results as they come streaming into your account in real-time.
 Site Control maps are easy to style so you can create beautiful interactive web maps without writing a single line of code.
 User-friendly tools like our data list view and our query builder help make complicated information digestible, so you can make well-informed planning and land use decisions while spending less time wrestling with parcel data.